richardgaywood/foundry-penllawen-compendium-table-maker/README.md

 s.showReport();
 ```

+**Important Note**: The item name filtering is currently _case sensitive_.
+So if your item in Foundry is called "Filthy Rich" but you write "filthy rich" or even "Filthy rich" in your macro, it _will not filter successfully_.
+If in doubt, copy/paste the name directly from the item.

 ### Filtering items by type

 Some of my houserule compendiums have gear of different types next to each other, for example I have guns and their ammunition in the same compendium.
 By default, this will produce a single JournalEntry with two tables in it - one for the weapons, one for the ammunition and other gear items.
 I can change this behaviour by adding a filter on item type: